 Today, I’m going to teach you how to dye fabric.
 Everyone has been talking about the dollar fabric at Walmart.
 Everyone.
 I finally remembered to look and found some dollar a yard fabric.
 The problem was that it was ugly…and a bit see through.
-So today I’ll teach you how to dye fabric.
+This fabric wasn’t attractive and wasn’t going to work for my project so I decided to learn how to dye the fabric.

-Right – so back to the present where I have little experience dyeing fabric. 🙂 Let’s get started!
+Right – so back to the present where I have little experience dyeing fabric. 🙂 Let’s get started with the fabric dye!

 How to Dye Fabric: Supplies

 Fabric you want to dye